UoW-CPC/muscle-orchestrator/README.md

 Having completed phase 2, in the folder 'data/output' there are several afas file (one for each input file).
 At this point the MUSCLE profile option is being used to merge all these files.

-The above process is being performed by the application.
-The application iteratively parses all the files in the output folder and initiates MUSCLE as many times is required to merge them in a single afas file.
+The above process is being performed by this application.
+The application iteratively parses all the files in the output folder and initiates MUSCLE as many times is required to merge all the afas into a single afas file.

 MUSCLE profile: